openmultiplayer/web/docs/scripting/functions/IsValid3DTextLabel.md

 ## Related Functions

 - [Create3DTextLabel](Create3DTextLabel): Creates a 3D Text Label at a specific location in the world.
-- [IsValidPlayer3DTextLabel](IsValidPlayer3DTextLabel): Checks if an player 3D text label is valid.
+- [IsValidPlayer3DTextLabel](IsValidPlayer3DTextLabel): Checks if a player's 3D text label is valid.